 - a.
-Violations of 10 CFR 50.59 will be considered more than minor and categorized at Severity Level IV if: - the activity or change (1) required prior Commission review and approval, and the licensee failed to obtain Commission approval; (2) the consequence of the activity or change evaluated by the SDP is minor, or of very low safety significance (i.e., Green); and (3) the NRC would have likely approved the change;
+Violations of 10 CFR 50.59 will be categorized at Severity Level IV if: - the activity or change (1) required prior Commission review and approval, and the licensee failed to obtain Commission approval; and (2) the consequence of the activity or change evaluated by the SDP is of very low safety significance (i.e., Green); - the licensee fails to implement 10 CFR 50.59 administrative procedures that results in non-isolated (i.e., repetitive) failures to prepare adequate written evaluations that provide the bases for the determination that the change, test, or experiment does not require a license amendment; - the licensee fails to maintain records or submit the reports required by 10 CFR 50.59(d)(2) and (d)(3).